luigifcruz/blade/README.md

 All frequency values are in Hertz and all angles are in radians!

 ## Installation
 Don't worry, it is not difficult!
 Follow the instructions below to compile it on your system.
 Keep in mind that BLADE requires a Linux system with an NVIDIA Graphics Card.
 A Docker image is also available for building and testing BLADE.
-To build it, run `docker build -t blade .` and to run it, run `docker run -rm -it --gpus all blade bash`.
+To build it, run `docker build -t blade .` and to run it, run `docker run --rm -it --gpus all blade bash`.
 The Docker image is based on Ubuntu 22.04 and contains all the dependencies required to build and test BLADE.
 The [nvidia-container-toolkit](https://github.com/NVIDIA/nvidia-container-toolkit) is required to run this image.

 ### Step 1: Dependencies
 BLADE requires a C++20 compiler (>GCC-10 or >Clang 13.0), the [Meson](https://mesonbuild.com) build system, [Ninja Build](https://ninja-build.org), and [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit).
 Follow the instructions below to install the dependencies and build BLADE from source.